 4.2 Direct Debit Authorisation.
 You authorise us to deduct the Fees payable to us in respect of your use of MYOB Business.
 You give us this authority by providing us with your credit card or other payment details.

 4.3 Recurring Payments.
 When you purchase a Subscription Plan, you agree that you are authorising recurring payments, and payments will be made to MYOB by the method and at the recurring intervals you have agreed to, until the Subscription Plan is terminated.

 4.4 Processing Fee payments.

-- Debiting of Fees will ordinarily occur 7 calendar days after the invoice date (but may occur at other times as required or permitted under these Terms) and can be in advance or in arrears in accordance with your Subscription Plan.
+- Debiting of Fees will ordinarily occur on the invoice due date (but may occur at other times as required or permitted under these Terms or as otherwise advised) and can be in advance or in arrears in accordance with your Subscription Plan.
 We will provide a monthly invoice detailing the Fees that will be debited.

 - Your first base subscription payment for MYOB Business will be pro-rated for the appropriate number of days until the end of that month.

 - You can view Premium Feature usage charges (including Pay-Per-Use Fees) at any time via “My Account” and a copy of your invoice will also be emailed to you in advance of the direct debit.

 - It is your responsibility to ensure that you have sufficient credit or funds available in your nominated credit card or bank account to cover your monthly payment; and that your credit card or account details are up to date.